briansimiyuj/doctor-appointment-app/README.md

       3. Create a ReviewsList component and mount it on the ReviewsSection Component and pass `reviews` as `reviews`
          a.
 Loop through `reviews` and create a ReviewItem component for each review with `review` as `review` prop
          b.
 Create a ReviewItem component to display the review's `review` and `rating` and mount it on the ReviewsList Component
+         c.
+Create a `visibleCount` state and initialize it to 3
+         d.
+Create a `loadMoreReviews` function to load more reviews and update the `visibleCount` state by adding 3 to it
+         e.
+Slice the `reviews` array by `visibleCount` and assign it to `visibleReviews`
+         f.
+Loop through `visibleReviews` and create a ReviewItem component for each review with `review` as `review` prop
+         g.
+If `visibleCount` is less than the total number of reviews, display a "Load More" button and attach the `loadMoreReviews` function to it